-Distinctive New Zealand is resplendent with nature, adventure, flora, fauna, and naturalist guides committed to conservation.
+Distinctive New Zealand travel options are resplendent with nature, adventure, flora, fauna, and naturalist guides committed to conservation.
 And, as the last major landmass on earth to be settled – humans arrived 1000 years ago in comparison to Australia, which was settled 60,000 years ago – New Zealand is also a constant study in evolution.

 About the size of Colorado, the country’s terrain is a mix of snowcapped mountains and lowland plains with a temperate climate.
 New Zealand rests on the South Pacific Ocean to the east of Australia and is largely made up of two distinct islands, namely North Island and South Island.
 It is part of the British Commonwealth and enjoys a stable, diverse economy that heavily relies on agricultural exports and financial services.

-While the country enjoys a clean and green reputation as a result of its rich and fragile natural landscape, there is controversy as to whether its official environmental policies and practices are doing enough to protect and conserve nature given that New Zealand faces the typical issues of waste disposal, lack of public transportation choices and recycling schemes, and sustainable use of land and fisheries.
+While New Zealand travel enjoys a clean and green reputation as a result of its rich and fragile natural landscape, there is controversy as to whether its official environmental policies and practices are doing enough to protect and conserve nature given that New Zealand travel faces the typical issues of waste disposal, lack of public transportation choices and recycling schemes, and sustainable use of land and fisheries.

 With that, outdoor adventure for the whole family is the name of the game in New Zealand.
 Besides trekking, mountain biking, skiing or snowboarding, horseback riding, soaking in thermal pools, and hot air ballooning, travelers can also enjoy birding, whale and seal watching, and sea kayaking all over both islands.